WORKS

 We were tasked with promoting Longxi’s arrival through an integrated campaign.

-I was the project lead, but the core concept — a headline that read “Those Bloody Creative China People” — came from an English writer.
+I was the Senior Art Director, but the core concept — a headline that read “Those Bloody Creative China People” — came from an English writer.

 He thought it was clever.
 Provocative.
 A wink of sarcasm that would rile attention.